HarrierPanels/sql/mysql/README.md

 - Production Team
 - Live LAMP server (AWS EC2)

 The process will start as a Crontab job ([see below](#shell)) - a Shell script started on an horly bases.
 It could be more or less frequent.
+The Shell script will also create a temporary folder for Terraform & Ansible.

-It has 4 stages: Pre-Build - the infrastracture for Jenkins is created & configured by Terraform & Ansible.
+The whole process has 4 stages: Pre-Build - the infrastracture for Jenkins is created & configured by Terraform & Ansible.
 First Terraform will create a subnet as well as security group and then attach them to a newly created EC2 instance.
 It also creates a security group for the AWS EC2 Plugin:
 ```
 resource "aws_instance" "jenkins_docker" {
   ami                         = data.aws_ami.AL2_latest.id